Why We Built This

 The words you reach for first.
 The way you order your clinical reasoning.
 Whether you lead with the diagnosis or the history.
 How you address a colleague.
 How do you close a letter when the news is complicated.

 These are not style choices.
 They are professional identity.
-They have been shaped by your training, your specialty, your mentors, your patients, and a Your colleagues recognise it.
+They have been shaped by your training, your specialty, your mentors, your patients, and your colleagues recognise it.
 Patients come to trust it.
 The GPs who refer to you know, from the first paragraph, that it is you.

 When AI generates output that doesn't carry your fingerprint, you feel it immediately.
 And you fix it.
 Every time.
 Because you cannot send something that doesn't sound like you.
 Not to the GP who has referred patients to you for a decade.
 Not under your name.